 Health policy degrees and education typically result in careers public policy or in the health care industry.
-The U.S. Bureau of Labor Statistics (BLS) predicts that employment for medical and health services managers will increase 17% from 2014 to 2024, faster than the average for all occupations (www.bls.gov).
-The BLS reported the median annual salary for medical and health service managers was $94,500 as of May 2015.
+The U.S. Bureau of Labor Statistics (BLS) predicts that employment for medical and health services managers will increase 18% from 2018 to 2028, much faster than the average for all occupations (www.bls.gov).
+The BLS reported the median annual salary for medical and health service managers was $99,730 as of May 2018.

 Health policy is a broad field of study that includes topics in management, statistics, and sociology.
 Bachelor's degrees in health policy provide a survey of important topics in the field, while graduate degrees emphasize specialized study, original research, and teaching.